DFHack/dfhack/docs/plugins/autobutcher.rst

     autobutcher target 2 2 4 2 ALPACA SHEEP LLAMA
     autobutcher target 5 5 6 2 PIG
     autobutcher target 0 0 0 0 new

+    autobutcher nb t BEAK_DOG 10 1 1 1
+    autobutcher nestboxes target BEAK_DOG 5 true true true

+Command sets base target for beak dog eggs to 5, animals missing to population tresholds will be added to base target.
+Once autobutcher population target is reached no new eggs will be forbidden as long as population is at or above target.

+    autobutcher nb t DEFAULT 4 1 0 0
+    autobutcher nestboxes target DEFAULT 4 true true false

+Command will change default settings for watching new races disabling it.

+    autobutcher nb t ALL 15 0 1 1
+    autobutcher nestboxes target ALL 15 false true true

+Command will change setting for all currently watched egg races as well as default ones.
+Target for protected eggs is set to 15, missing animals count to livestock targets is not taken into account.
+Once population target is reached eggs will no longer be protected.
+All current and new races will be watched.

+    autobutcher nestboxes split_stacks false
+    autobutcher nb s 0

+Disable spliting of egg stacks.